 Access to Care

 Under the ATC rules, each Military Treatment Facility (MTF) is authorized to determine if they want to accept enrollments from beneficiaries residing greater than a 30 minute drive time from the MTF.
 For those MTFs willing to accept enrollments (outside the 30 minute drive time), the MTFs may specify mileage limits beyond the 30 minutes or may identify specific zip codes.
-For those MTFs that are willing to accept enrollment beyond 100 miles, the TRICARE Regional Office must approve.
+For those MTFs that are willing to accept enrollment beyond 100 miles, the TRICARE Regional Office must approve each request.

 Frequently Asked Questions